Guide to MBA Careers – Business Administration Career Paths

 “There is still a strong core of graduates who consider going into it,” explained Damian Zikakis, director of career services at the University of Michigan’s Ross School of Business.
 “But some of this is a Millennial issue.
 I’ve seen students come back to campus from their internships in investment banking and say, ‘No way.
 I don’t want that lifestyle.’”

-However, in 2013 the largest banks established “protected weekends” to create workplace cultures more enticing to MBA graduates, according to Slate, although the news might have possibly been more of a public relations pitch than reality.
+However, in 2013 the most prominent banks established “protected weekends” to create workplace cultures more enticing to MBA graduates, according to Forbes, although the news might have possibly been more of a public relations pitch than reality.
 Some policies don’t cover entire weekends because they leave out a sizable chunk—those policies merely prohibit junior associates and analysts from working during the 36 hour between 9 p.m. on Friday night and 9 a.m.
 Sunday morning.
 That said, some have noted a positive change in work culture.

 Last year, the Fuqua School of Management’s top ten recruiters consisted solely of technology and management consulting firms.
 “Banks still hire people, but they have to up their game,” Fuqua’s Dean Bill Boulding told the Financial Times.
 “If you are going to attract the current generation of students you have to give them something that has meaning and purpose, not just the opportunity to make a lot of money.”